Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 ![](docs/github_new_repository.png)

-In the presented form, think of a nice name for your repository, add a brief description, and make sure no README, .gitignore and LICENSE are added.
+In the presented form, think of a nice name for your repository, add a brief description, and make sure **NO README, NO .gitignore and NO LICENSE** are added.
 This will create an empty repository in Github, which makes our lives significantly easier.
 Github will present us some commands to follow depending on our situation.
 Our case fits *"…or push an existing repository from the command line"*.
 Therefore run the following lines of code:

 ```powershell
 git remote add origin https://github.com/<your_profile_name>/<your_repo_name_on_github>.git